who-biz/verus-pbaas/README.md

 - `"preallocations":[{"biz@":10000000},{"allbits@":10000000}]`

 Pre-allocated amount from supply of new chain.
-In this example, we are pre-allocating 20 million `chipstest2` coins to identities `biz@` and `allbits@` in equal amounts.
+In this example, we are pre-allocating 20 million `chipstensec` coins to identities `biz@` and `allbits@` in equal amounts.
 These could then be re-allocated based on snapshot from legacy CHIPS codebase.

 <h4 id="options-gateway">`definecurrency` options for gateway converter</h4>

 - `"gatewayconvertername":"Cashier"`

-Defines a separate blockchain for gateway conversions named `Cashier.chipstest2`
+Defines a separate blockchain for gateway conversions named `Cashier.chipstensec`

 - `"gatewayconverterissuance":1000000`

-Specifies that our final 1 million `chipstest2` supply will be issued through the gateway converter, for a max supply of 21 million coins.
+Specifies that our final 1 million `chipstensec` supply will be issued through the gateway converter, for a max supply of 21 million coins.

-- `"currencies":["vrsctest","nexus","BTC","chipstest2"]`
+- `"currencies":["vrsctest","nexus","BTC","chipstensec"]`

 Specifies a basket of currencies backing our gateway issuance.

 - `"initialcontributions":[1000,2300,1.9,0]`

-Specifies amounts of backing currencies to contribute on launch of gateway from our `chipstest2@` identity address.
+Specifies amounts of backing currencies to contribute on launch of gateway from our `chipstensec@` identity address.

 - `"initialsupply":4000`